F3X-Abuser/F3X-Abuser/README.md

 > I'm 19 - Transmasc Interbinary ` I use He / They! + Pansexual

 > Cuds?
 If I'm sitting alone, sure!
-If I'm already with my friend, please ask first
+If I'm already with my friend, please ask first + cover discomfort / trigger unless friends.
+I like seeing my pixel pony on the screen...

 > Whisper 2 interact!
 I'm not always on-tab tehe.
 Either busy or playing games